Jump to section

 If your cat has allergies, a foreign object trapped in the eye, or a viral infection similar to the common cold, her eyes could become excessively watery for a temporary period of time.
-However, if your cat’s eyes have been abnormally watery since birth or for an extended period of time, the problem could be the symptom of a condition that requires veterinary attention.
+However, if your cat’s eyes have been abnormally watery since birth or for an extended period of time, the problem could be the symptom of a genetic and congenital disease.

 Watery Eyes Average Cost